 It is evident that approaching Jewish history from such a skewed perspective is untenable.
 Anyone who pretends to study Jewish history based on the writings of S. Weil, Julien Benda, Henri Bergson, Émile Durkheim, Edmund Husserl, and others will surely come up empty handed and undermine serious research.
 Indeed, even a course on the history of Jews in modern times anchored solely on the accomplishments and contributions of figures like Marx, Freud, and Einstein, along with lesser-known “contributors,” is bound to end in disappointment and inadequacy.
 This fragmented interest is further reflected in the bibliographic detail often mentioned by the late Leon (Hyam Yehuda) Roth: In the well-known Everyman’s Library series, which serves as a sort of overview for the masses or popular education, nearly a thousand titles are included, six of which purport to represent Judaism or Jewish culture.
 Among these books are: one volume titled Ancient Hebrew Literature, which comprises selections from the Bible and the Apocrypha; one volume containing The Jewish War by Josephus; one volume featuring Spinoza’s Ethics; another volume showcasing belles-lettres by Heinrich Heine; one volume dedicated to Disraeli’s writings, specifically the novel Coningsby; and finally, Marx’s Das Kapital.
 The conclusion drawn from this selection is evident: Judaism has been misrepresented and distorted.

 This general situation, characterized by Jewish Studies in universities being secondary, trivial, and lacking substance, momentum, and initiative – regardless of the motive behind it, whether theological, phenomenological, or historiographical, and regardless of the resulting knowledge – has undergone a transformation.
 This change is marked by the establishment of chairs dedicated exclusively and unconditionally to Jewish Studies, facilitating in-depth research in a conducive environment.
 In essence, research in Jewish Studies is no longer contingent on the fleeting enthusiasm of external factors, which can be easily ignited but just as easily fade away.
 Instead, it has evolved into a self-sustaining endeavor, capable of carrying itself forward without relying on external interests that may prove constraining or unreliable.
-This shift represents a departure from being placed in the precarious position of the proverbial Procrustean bed which can never be a suitable fit in the first place.
+This shift represents a departure from being placed in the precarious position of the proverbial Procrustean bed, which can never be a suitable fit in the first place.
 In this sense, it can be said that the ambition of many nineteenth-century German-Jewish scholars has been realized in the present century, particularly in the United States and in Western countries at large.

 B

 That is the concrete historical framework.
-Distinctive problems and particular challenges persist that are absent in Israel altogether, or take on altered forms or different emphases.
-Allow me to briefly touch upon these.
+Distinctive problems and particular challenges persist that are absent in Israel altogether or take on altered forms or different emphases.
+Allow me to touch upon these briefly.